Eximee Dashboard

 * Opens the Dashboard in partner mode (OAuth authorization).

-* Handles their own tasks and sends data to the bank system.
+* Carries out their own tasks and transfers data to the bank system.

 ## Common features and deployment parameters

-* **Deployment flexibility:** can handle different user groups within a single instance.
+* **Deployment flexibility:** can support different user groups within a single instance.

 * **Security:** integration with identity systems and access control.

-* **Personalization:** configurable layouts, micro-applications, colors, and branding.
+* **Customization:** configurable layouts, microapplications, colors, and branding.

-* **Accessibility:** full WCAG 2.1 compliance and support for multiple languages.
+* **Availability:** full compliance with WCAG 2.1 and support for multiple languages.

 ---